for Sunday 26th June 1966

 Pastel Shades of Love Lesley Dawson Mercury MF924

 Willy Walker's climber is marked in green as it is an addition to Field's Fab Forty, because Alan's charts are based on what he heard played at the time.
-However, Harm Koenders of the Restoring Department of offshoreradio.org has discovered a recording from June 27th, of Willy anouncing Pastel Shades of Love as his climber.
-This is also the title under which it appears in the Record Collector Price Guide, but in The London Sound, Brian Long has the single listed as 'Pastel Shades of Blue'.
-It is quite easy to speculate that the title may have been mis-typed at the Curzon Street offices and that with 42 singles in the Fab 42 plus 21 climbers, Willy's hit pick may simply have been accidentally omitted.
+However, Harm Koenders of the Restoring Department of offshoreradio.org (the Offshore Radio Download Club) discovered a recording from June 27th, of Willy anouncing Pastel Shades of Love as his climber.
+This is the correct title, but in The London Sound, Brian Long has the single listed as 'Pastel Shades of Blue'.
+It is quite easy to speculatethat the title may have been mis-typed at the Curzon Street offices and that with 42 singles in the Fab '40' plus 21 climbers, Willy's hit pick may simply have been omitted - either accidentally, or because of time constraints.

 Cloud Nine Winston G Decca F12444, released 8/7/66